tensorflow/community/rfcs/20210307-tfx-api-artifact-compat.md

 ## Objective {#objective}

-Defining requirements and processes for TFX::OSS and related libraries (see list below) to achieve necessary API & Artifact compatibility, in order to satisfy the following efforts (which drives the requirements and scope of this doc).
+Defining requirements and processes for TFX::OSS and related libraries (see list below) to achieve necessary API & Artifact compatibility.

-### 1.0 Release of OSS {#1-0-release-of-oss}

-It has been long sought for TFX and the related projects to reach a stable 1.0 release, possibly subject to [Semantic Versioning](https://semver.org/) (aka SemVer).
-Most important requirement is that **all minor versions within the same major version must be backward compatible**, which applies to both public API and Artifacts.

 ### Goals {#goals}

-*   Clearly define a stable API surface of TFX::OSS, or at least lay out a structure to determine what falls into the stable public APIs.
+*   Clearly define a stable API surface of TFX::OSS, and lay out a structure to determine what falls into the stable public APIs.
 *   API stability: TFX::OSS (as pipeline) and all APIs from the [Key Dependency Libs](#key-dependency-libraries-in-scope) exposed through